"We have shown our resilience and strength to meet whatever challenges the future holds..."

 Additionally, as of April 6, 2020, DoD provided more than five million N95 masks to HHS, and then acting SECDEF Dr. Mark T. Esper approved the provision of an additional five million N95 masks.

-Since April 2020 to present, the JFLCC has coordinated three iterations of direct military medical personnel support to at least 103 hospitals in 81 cities in 25 states and the Navajo Nation.
+Since April 2020, the JFLCC has coordinated three iterations of direct military medical personnel support to at least 103 hospitals in 81 cities in 25 states and the Navajo Nation.
 This support was provided by approximately 5,100 military medical personnel, broken into separate teams for each hospital and has included doctors, nurses, respiratory therapists, behavioral health specialists, and other specialties as needed.

 In February 2021, as the COVID pandemic continued and vaccines became available, FEMA and the states requested DoD to provide support to 48 community vaccination sites in 42 cities across 25 states and the U.S. Virgin Islands.
 From February to June 2021, approximately 5,100 military medical and support personnel assisted with providing approximately 5 million vaccinations to communities-in-need.